Floorp-Projects/Floorp/toolkit/components/glean/docs/new_metric_types.md

 The Rust API is implemented in the
 [`private` module of the `fog` crate](https://hg.mozilla.org/mozilla-central/file/tip/toolkit/components/glean/api/src/metrics).

-Each metric gets its own file, mimicking the structure in [`glean_core`](https://github.com/mozilla/glean/tree/master/glean-core/src/metrics).
+Each metric type gets its own file, mimicking the structure in [`glean_core`](https://github.com/mozilla/glean/tree/master/glean-core/src/metrics).

 Every method on the metric type is public for now,